 - Nearby cafes or restaurants

-Please note, however, that dogs, alcohol, and glass are not allowed on the public beaches on Anna Maria Island.
-There are a few places near the beaches and piers where you can have your dog on a leash.
+Please note that dogs, alcohol, and glass are not allowed on the public beaches on Anna Maria Island.
+However, a few areas near the beaches and piers allow dogs on a leash.

 Which beach should you go to?
-Here are our favorite beaches on Anna Maria Island:
+Here are our favorites:

 Manatee Public Beach: